Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 - Order confirmation will be displayed to user and subsequent confirmation email sent.
 - Registered users can leave reviews on products
 - Registered users can edit or delete their reviews
+- Users can rate products they have test but only one review per product.

 #### Register, Login and Logout
 - Users are able to register for an account
+- Registered users can update there account with any new details when required
 - Registered users can login and logout of account
 - Users will receive confirmation emails for registering, order summary and contact enquiries.
 - Registered users can change their password if forgotten
 - Registered users can view profile containing personal information and order history
-- Registered users can save and update personal information on their profile

 #### Admin
 - Admin users can add, update and delete products